 Inside you’ll also find many eclectic home decor items and elegant glass jewelry cases.
 Make sure to stop in during your visit to Amsterdam even if just to have a chat with the lovely owners.

 Address: Prinsengracht 232

-The interior of this shop is pure perfection.
-From the hanging swing in the front to the quaint seating in the back and all of the deliciously, beautiful clothes in the middle–Sakha is filled with all of my favorite neutral colored clothing.
+The interior of this Amsterdam boutique clothing store is pure perfection.
+From the hanging swing in the front to the quaint seating in the back and all of the beautiful clothes in the middle, Sukha is filled with all of my favorite neutral colored clothing.

 Their sweaters are completely swoon-worthy and oh so soft.
-Even if I don’t purchase anything from Sukha, I stop in here during every visit because… isn’t part of the fun of shopping just looking?
+Even if you don’t purchase anything from Sukha, you should stop in here during your visit.
+Because isn’t part of the fun of shopping just looking?

 Make sure to admire all the beautiful things in this lovely shop while strolling along one of Amsterdam’s most popular shopping streets, the Haarlemmerdijk.

 We’re only here for the free beer.
 Okay, okay not really.

 But it is pretty cool that they’ll pop open an ice cold Heineken for you to sip while browsing their denim focused shop.

 With two locations in the trendiest parts of Amsterdam, it would be a shame not to check this place out during your time in The Netherland’s capital city.